Global Business Exposure

 2-Year MBA Student, GRP; Japan

-“The University of Pittsburgh Katz Graduate School of Business’s Global Research Practicum (GRP) was an indispensable part of my MBA experience.
+“The University of Pittsburgh Joseph M. Katz Graduate School of Business’s Global Research Practicum (GRP) was an indispensable part of my MBA experience.
 The real-world applications and the experience-based learning of the GRP was essential in my academic coursework.
 The trip to Japan strengthened my ability to think globally, and helped me enhance my communications and interpersonal skills, while the research project challenged my ability to solve problems creatively and present detailed arguments and strategies.”

 Master of Accounting Student, GRP; Ireland and United Kingdom